formio/ngFormio/Readme.md

 http://form.io main application.
 ================================
-This repository is the main application for the Form.IO project which brings in the separate components into a single executable for the whole https://form.io system.
-The main components that are included are as follows.
+This repository is the main application for the Form.IO project which brings in the separate components into a single executable for the app part of the website.
+It is designed to be compiled and run from a CDN but includes tools to run locally as a node server or from gulp.
+You MUST be running a formio-server and connect to it or the site will not work.

- - **ngFormio** @ /bower_components/formio - The Form.IO renderer - https://github.com/formio/ngFormio
+ - **ngFormio** @ /bower_components/ngFormio - The Form.IO renderer - https://github.com/formio/ngFormio
  - **ngFormBuilder** @ /bower_components/ngFormBuilder - The Form.IO form builder - https://github.com/formio/ngFormBuilder

 Installation (Manual)
 ------------
-In order to install and run this application, you will first need to install Node.JS, Gulp, Bower, and MongoDB.
+In order to install and run this application, you will first need to install Node.JS, Gulp, and Bower.
+In addition, you you will need to run the formio-server, preferredly on port 3000.
+See https://github.com/formio/formio-server for instructions on running it.

   - ```brew install node```
-  - ```brew install mongodb```
   - ```npm install -g bower```
   - ```npm install -g gulp```

-Next, you will need to run MongoDB.

-  - ```mongod```

-Next, get a database backup, and then do the following.
- - Unzip the database so that it is a folder of BSON files.
- - ```mongorestore --db formio formio```

 Next, install dependencies.

   - ```bower install```
   - ```npm install```
   - ```git submodule update --init --recursive```

+Next, build the site.

+  - ```gulp build```

+You can configure which port to run the app server on by creating a .env file and putting PORT=3001 in it.

 You should then be able to run the application locally by typing.

   - ```node app```

-You should then be able to go to http://localhost:3000 to see the https://form.io application.
+You should then be able to go to http://localhost:3001 to see the https://form.io application.

 Developing
 ------------